 For additional information on the cancellation policy, see Section III, Conditions for Termination of the Housing Agreement.

 B. Housing Agreement Duration.
-The Housing Agreement is effective and binding for the full academic year, Fall through Spring terms inclusive, or the portion of the year remaining at the time of the assignment, for all except co-op students and those Residents holding 12-month contracts.
-The dates for 2012-13 are: Summer term (June 18 – August 4, 2012); Fall term (August 27 – December 15, 2012); and Spring term (January 7 – April 27, 2013).
+The Housing Agreement is effective and binding for the full academic year, Fall through Spring terms inclusive, or the portion of the year remaining at the time of the assignment, for all except those Residents holding 12-month contracts.
+The dates for 2013-14 are: Summer term (May 5 – August 10, 2013); Fall term (August 25 – December 14, 2013); and Spring term (January 5 – April 26, 2014).
 Co-op students who sign a Housing Agreement are required to reside in the halls during their academic terms.
 They are not required to do so during their appropriate work sections.
-Co-op students may also live in the residence hall but be released from their meal plan during their co-op quarter.
+Co-op students may also live in the residence hall but be released from their meal plan during their co-op term.
 Residents are required to submit their co-op assignment letter from the UC Division of Professional Practice or from the co-op host site to HFS, and if leaving the residence halls, to check-out properly.
-The co-op academic year is Fall through Summer terms, inclusive.
+The co-op academic year is Fall through Spring terms, inclusive.
 The Housing Agreement cannot be cancelled except under conditions described herein.
-Residents who are not required by University policy to live in a residence hall may enter a Semester Contract for a $500 fee over and above the applicable room and board fees.
-Should the student convert to an Academic Year Contract, the $500 fee will be credited to the following semester room and board fees.
+Residents who are not required by University policy to live in a residence hall may enter into a Semester Contract for a $500 fee over and above the applicable room and meal plan fees.
+Should the student convert to an Academic Year Contract, the $500 fee will be credited to the following term room and meal plan fees.

 II.
 Terms and Conditions of the Housing Agreement

 The University agrees to provide the Resident use of the facilities in the residence halls and dining halls during times classes and final exams are held, in accordance with the established University calendar.
-During recess periods (June 9, 2012 through June 18, 2012, August 4,2012 through August 27, 2012, December 15, 2012 through January 7, 2013, March 15, 2013 through March 24, 2013and April 27, 2013 through May 6, 2013) housing and dining services are not provided.
+During recess periods (April 27, 2013 through May 5, 2013, August 10,2013 through August 25, 2013, December 14, 2013 through January 5, 2014, March 14, 2014 through March 23, 2014and April 26, 2014 through May 5, 2014) housing and dining services are not provided.
 Additionally, meals are not provided during the Thanksgiving break.
 Under special circumstances (determined by HFS) room accommodations may be provided during the break periods at an additional cost for Residents who do not sign a 12-month contract.

 A. Resident Behavior/Agreement Termination.
 Residents are expected to participate in the residence hall educational activities designed to enhance the quality of life.
 Residents agree to abide by the Rules of the University of Cincinnati, including the University Student Code of Conduct, as well as federal, state, and local laws.
 The University Student Code of Conduct is available from the Office of University Judicial Affairs, Suite 745, Joseph A. Steger Student Life Center, and online at www.uc.edu/conduct.
 Residents agree to abide by the regulations of HFS, Resident Education and Development, the Residence Hall Handbook, and other posted residence hall regulations.
 The University may reassign or remove any Resident from the residence halls in accordance with established procedures as a consequence of the Resident’s violation of University rules, policies, residence hall regulations, or the Terms & Conditions of the Housing Agreement.
 Violations of University, Rules or regulations may be grounds for termination of the Housing Agreement and forfeiture of associated costs.
 Unless otherwise indicated in this Agreement, termination of the Housing Agreement prior to the expiration of the term of the Agreement shall conform to the University Student Code of Conduct.